drKreso/guerrilla_patch/README.md

 Aggregation
 ------------
 Support for aggregating hash values by type.
+You can add values and more interestingly subtract them.

 ```
 amount =  Aggregator.aggregate do |result|